Bonelab/bonelab-website/links/index.md

 {% include section.html %}

 ## {% include icon.html icon="fa-brands fa-youtube" %} YouTube
-We have created a number of videos for learning how to use our software and learning about the reserach we do.
+We have created a number of videos for learning how to use our software and learning about the research we do.

 ## Bonelab Git Repository
 Learn how to download, install and contribute to our [BoneLab](https://github.com/Bonelab/Bonelab) Git repository through a series of YouTube videos prepared by [Dr. Bryce Besler](_members/bryce-besler.md).
 This repository includes tools for visualization, image processing, and example scripts in Python and R.